-Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies (the "ABA studies").
-The ABA studies examine purchase agreements of publicly available transactions involving private companies that occurred in the year prior to each study (and in the case of the 2017 study, including the first half of 2017).
-These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the average transaction value within the 2017 study was \$176.3 million.
+Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies.
+The ABA studies examine purchase agreements of publicly available transactions involving private companies.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the median transaction value within the 2019 study was \$145 million.